cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - context, optional shared context information.

 Input:
-- client_identity, the optional encoded client identity, which is set to client_public_key if not specified.
+- client_identity, the optional client identity, which is set to client_public_key if not specified.
-- ke1, a KE1 message structure.
+- ke1, a KE1 structure.
-- server_identity, the optional encoded server identity, which is set to server_public_key if not specified.
+- server_identity, the optional server identity, which is set to server_public_key if not specified.
-- ke2, a KE2 message structure.
+- ke2, a KE2 structure.

 Output:
 - preamble, the protocol transcript with identities and messages.